richardcyrus/fm-faq-accordion-card/README.md

 ### What I learned

-- Accessible markup for an accordion component
+- Accessible markup for an accordion component.
+- Positioning the mobile image was a a bit of a challenge.
+The supplied asset has an extra 30 pixel on the left which made it hard to match the design.
+To fix the problem, I wrapped the image in a flex container set to `justify-content: center;` and added `margin-left: -30px;` to the image.

 ### Useful resources